speakeasy-api/goose/README.md

       register your Go migration functions explicitly and run complex migrations with your own `*sql.DB` connection
-    - Go migration functions let you run your code within an SQL transaction, if you use the `*sql.Tx` argument
+    - Go migration functions let you run your code within an SQL transaction, if you use the `*sqlx.Tx` argument
 - The goose pkg is decoupled from the binary:
     - goose pkg doesn't register any SQL drivers anymore, thus no driver `panic()` conflict within your codebase!